 Street Names for Morphine

-Morphine is an opiate that is synthesized from the poppy plant and prescribed for the treatment of moderate to severe pain.
-Commonly available in a tablet, liquid or suppository, morphine can be swallowed, injected or otherwise consumed to produce euphoric effects ranging from mild sedation and pleasure to respiratory depression and possible death.
-Many street names for morphine have evolved as the use of this drug has become more and more popular amongst opiate addicts in search of a quick fix.
+Morphine is an opiate that is synthesized from the poppy plant and prescribed to treat moderate to severe pain.
+Commonly available in a tablet, liquid, or suppository form, morphine can be swallowed, injected, or consumed to produce euphoric effects.
+These can range from mild sedation and pleasure to respiratory depression and possible death.
+Many street names for morphine have evolved as the use of this drug has become more and more popular.
+Nearly 95% of Americans who misuse prescription painkillers abuse prescription opioids.
+This accounts for around 7.6 million people across the U.S.

-A drug fact sheet compiled by the DEA describes morphine as a non-synthetic narcotic that carries a very strong potential for abuse.
-As such, those who abuse the drug have also come up with a laundry list of undercover terminology and lingo to openly discuss the drug on the streets.
-Unsuspecting non-drug-users often hear street names for morphine being used in conversations and don’t even realize that there is illicit nature to the conversation at hand—hence the reason it’s so important to recognize the many different morphine street names that your son, daughter, spouse or friend may be using right in front of you.
+Individuals who abuse morphine have also come up with a long list of undercover terminology and lingo to openly discuss the drug on the streets.
+Unsuspecting non-drug users often hear street names for morphine being used in conversations and don’t even realize that there is an illicit nature to the conversation at hand.
+This is why it’s so important to recognize the many different morphine street names that your friend or loved one may be using right in front of you.

 Get Help Now